Please use this identifier to cite or link to this item: https://etd.cput.ac.za/handle/20.500.11838/3999

 dc.publisherCape Peninsula University of Technologyen_US

-dc.subjectHealth education people with IDen_US
+dc.subjectPhysical education for people with mental disabilitiesen_US

 dc.titlePhysical education through human movement for individuals living with intellectual disability: a randomised controlled trialen_US